developersdigest/ai-devices/README.md

     enableTextToSpeechUIToggle: true, // Display the text to speech UI toggle
     enableInternetResultsUIToggle: true, // Display the internet results UI toggle
     enableUsePhotUIToggle: true, // Display the use photo UI toggle
+    enabledRabbitMode: true, // Enable the rabbit mode UI toggle
+    enabledLudicrousMode: true, // Enable the ludicrous mode UI toggle
-    useAttributionComponent: false, // Use the attribution component to display the attribution of the AI models/services used
+    useAttributionComponent: true, // Use the attribution component to display the attribution of the AI models/services used

     // Rate limiting settings
     useRateLimiting: false, // Use Upstash rate limiting to limit the number of requests per user